RivenSkaye/mpv-scripts/README.md

 Branches in this repo will be ordered a bit different from most projects because I want to make contributing easy for all.
 And since this repo is supposed to be a collection, we don't want to accidentally push changes to an unstable file when another one has a stable update.

 `master` is the classical branch for the stable versions of the script.
 Shouldn't change unless working updates are made.
 What's in here can be downloaded safely.
 Then there's the matter of adding new scripts or changing existing ones.
 This should be done by creating a branch named after the script.
 A few simple rules for both:
-- Branch and Script names will be all lower case, with dashes or underscores to separate words;
+- Branch names will be all lower case, with underscores to separate words.
-- The choice between a dash or underscore is a free choice for whomever makes it; (both `yeet-pls` and `yeet_pls` are valid)
+- Script names will be in camelCase, or as a single string.
+  - Both `yeetpls` and `yeetPls` are valid;
+  - `yeetpls` is preferred for ease of use on the CLI
+  - Reflect this in the branch name using underscores
+  - Use camelCase only if it's an important distinction to be made
+    - expertsexchange is somewhat ambiguous, expertsExchange is not.
 - Changes to a script should **only** be made in the branch of the same name;
 - If a branch doesn't exist, create it;
 - If a script is deemed stable and complete, the branch will be deleted after 9 weeks of inactivity;